 In the early 1980s, University of California, Berkeley sociologist Arlie Russell Hochschild coined the term “emotional labor” in her book The Managed Heart.
 Hochschild observed that women make up the majority of service workers—flight attendants, food service workers, customer service reps—as well as the majority of of child-care and elder-care providers.
 All of these positions require emotional effort, from smiling on demand to prioritizing the happiness of the customer over one’s own feelings.

 Gender norms kick in early

 Stereotypical expectations about what constitutes women’s and men’s work are not simply the outmoded relics of past generations.
 Research shows they persist even among LGTBQ families as well as millennial couples.
 Indeed, the pattern of gendered labor is disrupted primarily among single-parent families.
 The pervasiveness of the issue becomes especially evident when children’s chores, which remain highly gendered, are taken into account.
 When girls are paid chore-related allowances, they are likely to be paid less frequently than boys and less money than boys.
-The message that women’s time and work is inherently less valuable is a systemic one.

 The message that women’s time and work is inherently less valuable than that of their male peers’ is a systemic one.
 It doesn’t end with chores.
 When men grow up and begin working in fields where their gender dominates, salaries go up.
 But when women work in female-dominated fields, salaries go down.

 Indeed, women continue to struggle with what Hochschild called the “second shift” impact, in which they come home from a long day at work and take on the unpaid labor of housework and childcare.
 But many women are also effectively working two jobs while they’re at the office.